r-devel/rcwg/admin/rcwg_tasks.md

     - Copy event to Office Hours calendar for sharing via Teamup.
     - Add guests: r-contribution-wg@r-project.org on Forwards Calendar event.
 FOR ALL EVENTS!!
         TODO FOR APR 2025 ONWARDS]
-4. Add reminder on personal calendar one week before office hours to promote
+4. Add reminder on personal calendar (gmail) one week before office hours to promote
 5. [Automated] Add to contributor.r-project.org/events
     - If need to force change refresh settings on Teamup
 6. Post on social media with help from scripts/office_hours.R